Supervisor Joseph S. Saladino

 josephsaladino@oysterbay-ny.gov

 To further protect the checkbooks of residents, Supervisor Saladino instilled fiscal discipline and landmark reforms that together have laid the groundwork for our future.
-Without raising property taxes, his administration turned a multi-million-dollar deficit into a $88 million surplus.
-A commitment to restricting long-term borrowing, along with fiscally sound policies and conservative budgeting principles, has helped decrease the Town’s debt by a historic $187 million – the largest reduction of debt in Town history.
-The Town’s financial turnaround has been recognized with eight upgrades from two independent Wall Street credit rating firms.
+Without raising property taxes, his administration turned an operating deficit into a multi-million-dollar surplus.
+A commitment to restricting long-term borrowing, along with fiscally sound policies and conservative budgeting principles, has helped decrease the Town’s debt by a historic $185 million – the largest reduction of debt in Town history.
+The Town’s financial turnaround has been recognized with nine upgrades from two independent Wall Street credit rating firms.
 Additionally, the New York State Comptroller’s Office entirely removed the Town of Oyster Bay from its fiscal stress monitoring list.
-This financial turnaround was accomplished while also increasing services, upgrading parks, and repaving over 35% of town roadways.
+This financial turnaround was accomplished while also increasing services, upgrading parks, and repaving over 40% of town roadways.

 Supervisor Saladino has worked tirelessly to deliver critical services – especially during the COVID-19 public health pandemic.
 Services were never slowed nor stopped during the pandemic; instead, services were enhanced to collect food for individuals in need of assistance and blood donations for local hospitals.
 Career services were offered virtually to help people reenter the workforce, and red-tape was limited so restaurants could offer immediate outdoor dining.
-The Saladino administration’s anti-tax, pro-jobs policy positions have laid the foundation for the return of jobs.
-The 1-800-Flowers company moved its corporate headquarters to Jericho.
-Home Depot opened a new final destination facility in Hicksville.
-London Jewelers selected Glen Head for their new corporate headquarters.
-Dream Car Restorations has found a new home in Plainview, and their automotive skills will soon be featured on The Discovery Channel.
-Business-friendly policies also helped attract a new Amazon distribution facility and hundreds of jobs to Syosset.
-This facility is significant for our economy as it generates millions in recurring economic activity while bringing new life to a brownfield property that has sat dormant for more than three decades.
+The Saladino administration’s anti-tax, pro-jobs strategies have laid the foundation for the return of jobs.
+These policies helped attract the corporate headquarters of 1-800-Flowers to Jericho, as well as a Home Depot Final Destination facility in Hicksville.
+Furthermore, a new Amazon distribution facility and hundreds of jobs opened in Syosset.
+Dream Car Restorations found a new home in Plainview, and their automotive skills are featured on The Discovery Channel.
+New York Institute of Technology recently transformed a vacant hotel into a modern residence hall for students pursuing professional degrees.

 Supervisor Saladino delivered on his pledge to enhance ethics, transparency and accountability in government.
-From the creation of an independent Inspector General’s Office to the appointment of an independent Board of Ethics with real and meaningful oversight, the Town has safeguards in place and disclosure requirements for contractors, vendors and employees to prevent misdeeds and conflicts of interest.
-To enhance transparency, the administration enhanced live-streaming of town board meetings and improved the Town’s website.
+From the appointment of an independent Board of Ethics with real and meaningful oversight to putting enhanced safeguards in place and disclosure requirements for contractors, vendors and employees, the Town Board is preventing misdeeds and conflicts of interest.
+To enhance transparency, the administration enhanced live streaming of Town Board meetings and improved the Town’s website.
 Reforms were long overdue and the good-government organizations, Reclaim New York and the Empire Center, recognized Supervisor Saladino and the Town Board for proactively improving transparency and provide residents unprecedented access to government.

 A strong advocate for the environment and safe drinking water, Joseph Saladino has led the fight for the complete hydraulic containment and remediation of the Grumman-Navy plume.
 As a State Assemblyman, he authored and passed milestone legislation to begin the state’s process of cleaning up the largest and most highly-concentrated plume of dangerous chemicals in a sole source aquifer anywhere in the nation.
 This legislation paved the way for the remediation initiative launched by New York State.
 As Supervisor, Joseph Saladino jumpstarted the environmental cleanup of a contaminated ballfield and complete remediation of Bethpage Community Park.
 His ongoing commitment to the environment remains steadfast in his role as Town Supervisor, where he continues environmental initiatives aimed at protecting the Town’s natural resources and drinking water, including its miles of pristine waterways, open space and wildlife refuges on both the North and South Shores.
 At the same time, Supervisor Saladino has launched quality of life initiatives to tear down zombie homes, improved parks and beaches, and also significantly increased funding for road repaving.
 He has successfully stopped progressive plans from New York State lawmakers to flood single-family home neighborhoods with high density apartment buildings.
 On his watch, the Town of Oyster Bay earned recognition as a Climate Smart Community and was also named a leader by NYSERDA for helping assist residents with obtaining residential solar panel permits.